lordgrenville/old_blog/readme.md

 Enter footer: Footer
 ```

-Upon a successful installation, the script generates a `config.py` file which
+After a successful installation the script will generate a `config.py` file which
-contains the values you've entered when prompted and are shared between
+contains the values you entered when prompted and which are shared between
 the Python backend and the Jinja template engine.

 ## Usage

+In order to run athena or build static HTML you need to activate in your shell
+session the virtual environment created automatically by `install.py` earlier:

+1. `source env/bin/activate`

+Now you can run athena and build static HTML with the two commands listed below.

+Tip: in order to deactivate and exit the virtual environment run `deactivate`.

 ### Running athena